dmax101/Particle-Swarm-Optimization/README.md

 ## Instructions
 1. Yes, you realy need to setup a server (like wamp, xamp, etc...);
-2. Change parameters in a file called "newPSO.js" in "js" folder(./js/);
+2. Change parameters in a file named "newPSO.js" in "js" folder(./js/);
 3. Be carefull!
 Try to reduce the number of particles.
 You don't want to burn your machine;
 4. Be Happy!